megansquire/dliveProjectData/README.md

 File: people.csv.gz.
 There are 119 users in this data set, divided into three main categories:
 * Streamers.
 The far-right extremist streamer category consists of 55 individuals or groups who regularly create English-language content and receive donations on the DLive platform.
 * Mega-Donors.
 This data set consists of 20 users who have donated in large amounts to the streamers
 * People of Interest.
-We collected data for an additional 44 people classified as "far-right people of interest"
+An additional 44 people classified as "far-right people of interest"

 #### people columns
 * personID, PK, int, not nullable